How Turkish Iznik Pottery is Made?

 6. Glazing

 Because the glaze contains even a tiny amount of lead, Iznik pottery is not safe for food use.
-While some tourist shops might say otherwise, there are no official lead-free certificates for traditional Turkish ceramics, so it’s best to use these pieces for decoration only.
+While some tourist shops might say otherwise, there are no national or international official lead-free certificates for handmade Turkish ceramics including the Iznik pottery and ware, so it’s best to use these pieces for decoration only.

 7. Second Firing (Glost Firing)